LESC-Unicamp/TPT-coefficients-for-spherocylindrical-molecules/README.md

  (<a href="https://doi.org/10.1016/j.molliq.2021.115676">Lopes and Franco, <b>J. Mol.
 Liq.</b>, 330, 115676, 2021</a>).
 This thermodynamic model applies a
  perturbation theory, considering the reference fluid as hard spherocylinders interacting via short-range repulsive forces according to the Vega-Lago (VL) shortest distance algorithm (<a href="https://doi.org/10.1016/0097-8485(94)80023-5">Vega and Lago, <b>Comput.
-Chem.</b>, 18, 1, 55-59, 1994</a>) and the perturbed system ruled by attractive forces defined by a symmetrically spherical square-well potential.
+Chem.</b>, 18, 1, 55-59, 1994</a>) and the perturbed system ruled by attractive forces defined by a symmetrically spherical square-well potential or a continuous Kihara potential.
 Our aim is to investigate the valid limits of reduced number density ([1+L/D]&rho;*) and length-to-diameter aspect ratio (&kappa;) by calculating the first- and second-order perturbation coefficients, as well as the orientational ordering parameter of a uniaxial nematic phase.
 </p><br>